Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Geometry/CreateGeometries/README.md

 ## How it works

-Geometries are immutable in the ArcGIS Runtime API, so `GeometryBuilder` objects must be used to build or modify a `Geometry`.
+Geometries are immutable in the API, so `GeometryBuilder` objects must be used to build or modify a `Geometry`.
 In this case, a `MultipointBuilder`, `PolygonBuilder`, and `PolylineBuilder` are created by setting the spatial reference of the builder.

 1. Use the constructors for the various simple `Geometry` types including `Point`, `Polyline`, `Multipoint`, `Polygon`, and `Envelope`.
 2. To display the geometry, create a `Graphic` passing in the geometry, and a `Symbol` appropriate for the geometry type.